Speakers

 Lee Blanton was born in north Alabama surrounded by many of the finest warmwater fisheries in the United States.
 Today he resides right here in the Metroplex.
 Fly fishing for years, Blanton is familiar with fisheries all over north and central Texas.
 He is a pro staffer for Winston Fly Rods, Ahrex Hooks, and Regal Vises.
 On the weekends, he may be found tying and teaching at Plano’s Dirty Water Fly Co.
 Blanton credits Dave Whitlock, Kelly Galloup, Tommy Lynch, and Andreas Andersson as major influences on his tying styles and techniques.
 He specializes in deer hair bugs and other useful flies that fish anywhere and everywhere.
 New to fFl tying, why not try Lee's Beginner Fly Tying Class?

-Willard Franklin is a man on a mission.
+1. Willard Franklin is a man on a mission.
 As the owner of Four W’s Outdoors, his passion is to promote safety in the outdoors, and making it a welcoming place for everyone regardless of their background.
 Franklin knows what every good sportsman knows, getting more folks interested in the outdoors is good from a conservation stand point, but this takes time.
 He knows in order to introduce new people to the outdoors, they need someone to come alongside them and show them the ropes.
 Franklin has been doing this for years, and has taken hundreds of folks hunting and fishing for the first time.
 From taking women on their first duck hunt, to teaching children how to fish, Four W’s Outdoors is there for anyone that wants to learn.
 Franklin is working closely with the National Safe Boating Council, and other organizations like Take Me Fishing.
-Don’t miss Franklin’s class this year and learn what you can do to keep yourself and the ones you love safe while in the field or on the water.
+Franklin will be a special speaker at this year's Beyond the Cast Symposium.

 Bill Gammel is the author of A Sportsman’s Pursuit: Finding Christ, Family and Friends in the Outdoors.
 He is known for his casting abilities.
 He has been fly fishing all over the US for the last 45 years and has been a fly casting instructor for 35 years.
 Gammel is best known for his writings and videos on the essentials of fly casting.
 He is a volunteer instructor for Good Fly.